electric-sql/phoenix_sync/README.md

 sync "/incomplete-todos", Todos.Todo, where: "completed = false", replica: :full
 ```

-For anything else more dyanamic, or to use Ecto queries, you should switch from using the `sync` macros in your router to using `sync_render/3` in a controller.
+For anything else more dynamic, or to use Ecto queries, you should switch from using the `sync` macros in your router to using `sync_render/3` in a controller.

 ### Using a keyword list